The Alien (unproduced film)

 The Alien was an unproduced Indian-American science fiction film in development in the late 1960s which was eventually cancelled.
 It was to be directed by Indian filmmaker Satyajit Ray and co-produced by Columbia Pictures.
 The script was written by Ray in 1967, loosely based on Bankubabur Bandhu (Banku Babu's Friend or Mr. Banku's Friend), a Bengali science fiction story he had written in 1962 for Sandesh, the Ray family magazine, which gained popularity among Bengalis in the early 1960s.
 Bankubabur Bandhu was eventually adapted into a television film by Satyajit Ray's son Sandip Ray, and a play by the theatre group Swapnasandhani Kaushik Sen, in 2006.

+The Alien project has been called " the most bizarre episode in Ray's career".

 Plot

 The plot revolves around a spaceship that lands in a pond in rural Bengal.
 The villagers begin worshiping it as a temple risen from the depths of the earth.
 The alien, known as "Mr Ang", establishes contact with a young village boy named Haba (meaning "Dumb" in Bengali) through dreams and also plays a number of pranks on the village community in the course of its short stay on planet Earth.
 The plot contains the ebullient presence of an Indian businessman, a journalist from Calcutta and an American engineer.

 Ray's biographer W. Andrew Robinson describes one particular scene from the screenplay as follows: "In a series of fantastically quick, short steps over the lotus leaves, the Alien reaches the shore of the pond.
 He looks down at the grass, examines the blade and is off hopping into the bamboo grove.
 There the Alien sees a small plant.
 His eyes light up with a yellow light.
 He passes his hand over the plant, and flowers come out.
 A thin, soft high-pitched laugh shows the Alien is pleased."